 "The vision?
 To not waste time keeping s**t up to date".

-How can one of the largest organizations in New Zealand use Enterprise Architecture to plan and prepare for a digitally disrupted future?
+How can one of the largest retail organizations in New Zealand use Enterprise Architecture to plan and prepare for a digitally disrupted future?

 Foodstuffs: Key Facts